pdrew32/Cafe-Casa-Martinez/README.md

 # Steps
 First I cleaned the data by translating the columns from Spanish to English and removing the excel formatting of each file, as Cafe Casa Martinez works with each file in excel.
 I saved the clean pandas dataframes for use in other scripts.

 Next I performed an exploratory data analysis.
 First I calculated Pearson correlation coefficients for all parameters.
-This coefficient is a measure of the linear correlation between parameters with values closer to 1 being highly correlated and values closer to 0 being uncorrelated.
+This coefficient is a measure of the linear correlation between parameters with values closer to 1 (or -1) being highly correlated and values closer to 0 being uncorrelated.
 I found the following:

 | Parameter 1      | Parameter 2 | Pearson Correlation Coefficient |
 | ---------------- | ----------- | ------------------------------- |